 10 Needle painting rose

 Needle painting uses long and short stitch to fill the inside of the rose design.When different shades are combined the gradation effect of the long and short stitch can make your work look like a painting – though mine is a long way from looking like one.
+Checkout the post on Needle painting for more on this embroidery technique

 In a history book I read about a war named after a Rose.
 I donot know why and wonder at this unless they fought for a rose.
 Anyways I know that Rose is the official flower of the month of June.
 I know someone born in June who needs a rose embroidered something urgently – me myself